 - it should be easy to empty – no hassling with garbage bags!

 - it should be aesthetically pleasing and easy to clean

-We love our Munchkin Step Diaper Pail Powered by Arm & Hammer and it fulfills all of our criteria.
+We love our Diaper Pail as it totally fulfills all of our criteria.

 We have no odor issues.
 It makes a twisting motion when you close the lid so that odor can’t escape.
-The Arm & Hammer pucks in the lid are sold separately and really do the trick!
+The Arm & Hammer pucks in the lid are sold separately and really do their job!
 The bags also feature odor control with baking soda in the plastic – they are simply awesome!

 We change up to 6 diapers per baby per day and we only have to empty it twice a week!
 Emptying is also a breeze.
 Just take the pail out to the trash can and dump it in.
 No more fighting with plastic garbage bags that don’t fit properly or even break.

 It has the perfect height – no bending down to open it.
 The foot pedal is a huge plus when your hands are busy with the dirty diaper.
 You do close it manually – pressing down a little to make sure it’s closed tight.